OpenFusionist/staking-docs/docs/Announcement/pectra-upgrade.md

 | Upgrade Epoch | 120150 |
 | Upgrade Block | ~3,828,237 |

+The upgrade should be completed before this deadline, and we recommend doing it **as early as possible** to account for any unforeseen issues.

 ## 2. How to upgrade

 ### for Exchange/Third-party partner